What is the second largest country in South America? The total area of South America extends to 17,835,252 km² divided across 12 countries.

 Yaguarón is home to the most stunning church in the country and the only complete church from the Reductions.

 There are two ideas of the derivation of the town’s name.
-It derives from the Guaraní jaguar (father of a dog), referring that a vast and terrifying dog used to threaten the place, or from the name of a reputable cacique (chief), Ñaguaru.
+It derives from the Guaraní jaguar (father of a dog), referring to a vast and terrifying dog used to threaten the place, or from the name of a reputable cacique (chief), Ñaguaru.

 Salto de Monday